 Day 1: Drive from Haridwar to Gangotri

 It is said that King Bhagirath prayed to Lord Shiva for salvation of the souls of his 60,000 sons.
-Shiva obliged and requested Goddess Ganga to release her water, which purified the ashes of Bhagirathi’s sons.
-This mythological story emboldened the status of River Ganga as means to purify one’s soul.
+Shiva obliged and requested Goddess Ganga to release her water, which purified the ashes of Bhagirath’s sons.
+This mythological story elevated the status of River Ganga as a means to purify one’s soul.

 Day 2: Gangotri to Chirbasa

 - Time taken: 4 hours, 8 km

 - Trek gradient: Moderate.
 30 minutes gradual ascent to the Forest check post.
 Trail then switches between gradual ascents and level walks for about 1 hour 45 minutes.
 Continuous gradual ascent of 45 minutes followed by boulder section.
 Chirbasa is about 25 minutes from here.

 - Water sources: Carry sufficient water from Gangotri.
 You can refill your water bottles from streams on the way.

 The trail to Chirbasa goes through a Forest Check Post around 2 km from Gangotri bus stand.
 A trail goes up from the bus stand towards the left side inside the forest.
 The trail runs on the left side of the market area and one can take multiple trails from inside of the market to connect with the trail.
 Walk till you reach the Forest Check Post.

 This may take around 15-30 minutes, depending on where you start from within Gangotri.
 From here, spot a striking white peak in the distance.
 This is Sudarshan Parbat (21,345 ft), looking stunning in the background.
 It lies in a cluster of many major peaks.
 After getting the permits checked, proceed on the trail that remains on the left side of the mountain ridge throughout the day.
 The Bhagirathi River remains below, always to your right.
 There are a few isolated glaciers on the river that are melting rapidly.